Aaronuae86/webpage-first/README.md

 <h3>How It Works</h3>

-<h4>Homepage:</h4> Displays the top three animes with their images.
+<b>Homepage:</b> Displays the top three animes with their images.
-<h4>Navigation:</h4> Clicking an anime image leads to its detail page.
+<b>Navigation:</b> Clicking an anime image leads to its detail page.
-<h4>Detail Page:</h4> Shows a synopsis and character list with images.
+<b>Detail Page:</b> Shows a synopsis and character list with images.
-<h4>Spoiler Feature:</h4> Initially, character statuses are hidden and labeled "SPOILER!
+<b>Spoiler Feature:</b> Initially, character statuses are hidden and labeled "SPOILER!
 Click to reveal."
 Clicking reveals the character's life status.

 <h3>FUTURE DIRECTIONS OF THIS PROJECT</h3>